emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 Having said that, you start seeing results almost immediately.
 The speed at which I was able to spin up some basic, but decent-looking websites was shocking (here’s a [fun one](https://emikes919-battleship.netlify.app/){:target="_blank"}).
 You are constantly building a portfolio of work as you advance which serves as a nice reward and motivation to keep going.

-What I love most is that the creators give you just enough to keep you going while still forcing you to struggle a bit and figure out a lot on your own (a huge part of programming).
+They give you just enough to keep you going while still forcing you to struggle a bit and figure out a lot on your own (a huge part of programming).

 And yes, it’s free.